American Werewolf in London (1981)

 Beetlejuice (1988)

-Michael Keaton is the comical ghost with the most called upon to exercise a home of its human occupants.
-Tim Burton uses his incredible imagination and Danny Elfman's music genius to create a funny and sometimes frightening movie that packs a little more fright than Ghostbusters but still does not fall completely into all-out slapstick.
+Michael Keaton is the comical ghost who is most called upon to exercise the home of its human occupants.
+Tim Burton uses his incredible imagination and Danny Elfman's music genius to create a funny and sometimes frightening movie that packs a little more fright than Ghostbusters but does not fall completely into all-out slapstick.

-Kevin Dillon plays the rebellious teen who has to battle the mega goo before its makes his town into nothing.
-The effects are what make this movie better than the original.
+Kevin Dillon plays the rebellious teen who has to battle the mega goo before it turns his town into nothing.
+The effects make this movie better than the original.

 Changeling (1980)